blacknon/lssh/docs/install.md

 - `provider-connector-telnet`
 - `provider-connector-winrm`
 - `provider-mixed-azure-compute`
+- `provider-inventory-azure-compute`
 - `provider-mixed-gcp-compute`
+- `provider-inventory-gcp-compute`
 - `provider-inventory-proxmox`
 - `provider-secret-onepassword`
 - `provider-secret-bitwarden`
 - `provider-secret-os-keychain`
 - `provider-secret-custom-script`

-If you are using a release build instead of a source checkout, install the matching provider binaries from the release assets or the full suite package.
+If you are using a release build instead of a source checkout, either:

+- install the all-in-one `lssh-complete_*` archive for your platform, or
+- install the matching `lssh-providers_*` release asset alongside the command package you want to use

 ## Homebrew